MHQP Releases Results of New “Together for Better Telehealth” Survey, Asks for Further Participation

 In July, we sent a pilot survey to a small network of clinicians.
 The 130 responses we received from clinicians across a variety of specialties contained many interesting insights and revealed wide variations in the telehealth experiences of healthcare providers across the state.

-In August, we built upon the results of the pilot survey with a “Wave 2” survey through which we sought practical solutions, useful ideas, tips and tricks for how to make telehealth better in the following specific areas:
+We then built upon the results of the pilot survey with a “Wave 2” survey (fielded between August 27 and September 9, n = 194) and a “Wave 3” survey (fielded between September 21 and October 16, n = 210) through which we sought practical solutions, useful ideas, tips and tricks for how to make telehealth better in the following specific areas:

 - Choosing Visit Mode

 - Involvement of the Team